5-final-project/Server2-vector_search_server/README.md

     }
     ```

-## 기술 스택
+## Technology Stack

-- Python 3.10+
+- **Python:** 3.10+
-- FastAPI: 웹 프레임워크
-- LangChain: RAG 파이프라인 구축 (문서 로딩, 분할, 임베딩, 벡터 저장소 연동)
-- ChromaDB: 벡터 데이터베이스
+- **FastAPI:** High-performance web framework for building APIs.
+- **LangChain:** Framework for developing applications powered by language models, used here for the RAG pipeline.
+- **ChromaDB:** Open-source vector database for embedding storage and search.
-- Hugging Face Transformers & Sentence Transformers: 임베딩 모델 로딩 및 사용
+- **Hugging Face Transformers & Sentence Transformers:** Libraries for loading and using the embedding model.
-- Uvicorn: ASGI 서버
+- **Uvicorn:** ASGI server to run the FastAPI application.
+- **Unstructured:** Library for parsing various document formats.